CHARLOTTE WRITERS CLUB, INC.

 2.1.
 General Powers.
 The business and affairs of the Club shall be managed by its Board of Directors or by such Committees as the Board may establish pursuant to these Bylaws.

 2.2.
 Number, Term and Qualifications.
-The number of Directors of the Club shall be the number determined from time to time by the Board of Directors.
+The number of Directors of the Club shall be five and shall be held by the President, two Vice Presidents, Secretary and Treasurer.
 Directors shall be elected in accordance with Section 2.3 of these Bylaws and each Director shall hold office for the elected term or until his or her death, resignation, retirement, removal, disqualification or until a successor shall have been elected or qualified.
 Directors need not be residents of the State of North Carolina.
+The Past President shall serve on the Board in an ex-officio non-voting capacity without the necessity of election.

 2.3.
 Election of Directors.
-Directors shall be elected at the annual or substitute annual meeting of the dues-paying Members by majority vote of the dues-paying Members present for a term of two years on a rotating basis.
+Directors shall be elected at the annual or substitute annual meeting of the dues-paying Members by majority vote of the dues-paying Members present for a term of one year.
 A vacancy occurring in the Board of Directors may be filled by a majority of the remaining Directors, even less than a quorum.
 Any directorship to be filled by reason of an increase in the number of Directors may likewise be filled by the Board of Directors.
+Directors may be nominated to serve and if re-elected, may serve a successive one year term in the same officer position.
+If directors only desire to serve one year in their officer position on the board, they shall notify the Nominating Committee by mid-year of their year of service.

 2.4.
 Removal.
 Any Director may be removed from office at any time with cause.
 If any Director is so removed, a new Director may be elected at the same meeting.